Keira Walsh: Personal life

 Walsh is an advocate for mental health support and breaking the stigma around getting help.
-She has a West Highland White Terrier called Narla, who she says helps her switch off.
-She and Williamson came up through their international football careers together, receiving call-ups at the same time from under-15 to the senior squad, becoming best friends.
-Walsh is also good friends with Abbie McManus, despite supporting opposing Manchester teams, and Stanway.
+She has a West Highland White Terrier called Narla, whom she says helps her switch off.
+As of 2022, her partner was teammate Lucy Bronze.
+Walsh maintains good friendships with former youth teammates Abbie McManus and Katie Zelem, and particularly Leah Williamson.
+Having come up through her international football career with Williamson, the pair receiving call-ups at the same time from under-15 to the senior squad, they became best friends.
+She has a similar close friendship with Georgia Stanway, having gone through their club careers together until 2022.
+As of 2024, Walsh is in a relationship with Austrian footballer Laura Feiersinger.